ovh/docs/pages/cloud/private-cloud/nsx-05-manage-distributed-firewall/guide.en-gb.md

 ![05 Create Group With tag on VM 06](images/05-create-group-with-tag-on-vm06.png){.thumbnail}

-In the **Virtual Machines** section you can see the tagged virtual machine that has been automatically added.
+In the **Virtual Machines** section, you can see the tagged virtual machine that has been automatically added.

 Click `CLOSE`{.action} to close this window.